USAA® Secured American Express® Card: Builds credit and carries interesting perks

 USAA® Secured American Express® Card overview

 The USAA Secured Amex carries a relatively low APR and plenty of perks but doesn’t offer any rewards.
-It’s available to active military members, qualifying veterans and their family members.
-Credit-builders and military personnel may consider this card if they’re already members of USAA, but non-members will need to sign up for USAA first.
+It’s available to active military members, qualifying veterans and their family members, though non-members will need to sign up for USAA first before applying.

-Although its lack of value stands up poorly to other secured cards, the security deposit you make to open this card earns interest in a certificate of deposit (CD) account with USAA.
-This feature and the card’s nuanced perks portfolio are the card’s most redeeming aspects.
+Although it lacks reward value compared to other secured cards, the security deposit you make to open this card earns interest in a certificate of deposit (CD) account with USAA.
+This feature and the card’s nuanced perks portfolio are the card’s most redeeming aspects and may make the card worth a look if you need to build your credit.

 Rewards